PauloSTDev/basic_swift/README.md

 #### Works with object reference (Reference type)

+## Struct

+#### Struct is similar to class but the Struct already has a constructor when we initialize the class, are independent, use copy of the value (Value Type) and with Struct we can't use heritage.

 ## Multi-line Strings
 #### To get the multi-line strings we need to start and end with three double quote marks.